All Episodes

 Yeah.

-Uh tell you what you're right about.
+I'll tell you what you're right about.

-What that really means is that if the right conservative with a combination of great thing great leadership, charisma, articulate, all that were able to come voice what it is, you'd see a groundswell of people in this country supporting it because it would give them the confidence to overcome the fear of the media berating them because they would want to support the standard bearer for it, like they did Reagan.
+What that really means is that if the right conservative with a combination of great leadership, charisma, articulate, all that, were able to come voice what it is, you'd see a groundswell of people in this country supporting it because it would give them the confidence to overcome the fear of the media berating them because they would want to support the standard bearer for it, like they did Reagan.

 Country rallied around Reagan.

-Happened to be the best person that could articulate what conservatism, even though everybody knows it and lives it, but in the media where perceptions are conservatives are you know all the isms.
+Happened to be the best person that could articulate what conservatism, even though everybody knows it and lives it, but in the media where perceptions are conservatives are, you know, all the isms.

 Republican establishment knows it.

-And that's why they are joined at the hip of the Democrats and trying to destroy the Tea Party, because that's from where said candidate will come.
+And that's why they are joined at the hip of the Democrats and trying to destroy the Tea Party because that's from where said candidate will come.

 Let me tell you about one of mine, Austin.